TheOpponent/mr-otcs/README.md

 - Stream any number of video files supported by ffmpeg in sequence, looping forever
 - Playlist information is generated in a JSON file as every video begins, to be uploaded to a web server that shows your channel's schedule
+- Customize the display of any video title in the playlist, overriding the default display of the video's file name
-- The stream can be restarted within a certain amount of elapsed time, to prevent an interruption in the middle of a video
+- The stream can be restarted within a certain amount of elapsed time, to prevent an interruption in the middle of a video (e.g. Twitch 48 hour stream length limit)
 - Separate bumper videos can be defined before and after the stream would be restarted, to inform viewers of the break
 - Attempts to detect internet connection issues and suspends encoding until the internet connection is re-established, resuming from where it left off
+- E-mail alerts for stream events, such as the stream going down, new program versions, and manual notifications at any point in the playlist

 The playlist is a text file with filenames: